sachiny0106/Moodify/README.md

 2.  **Groove:**
     -   Allow camera access when prompted.
-    -   Let Moodiy scan your emotion.
+    -   Let Moodify scan your emotion.
     -   Navigate to your preferred music service from the sidebar and enjoy!

 ## Tech Stack